ast-grep/ast-grep.github.io/website/guide/rule-config.md

 ast-grep provides a more sophisticated way to find your code: Rule.

+Rules are like [CSS selectors](https://www.w3schools.com/cssref/css_selectors.php) that can compose together to filter AST nodes based on certain criteria.

 ## A Minimal Example

 A minimal ast-grep rule looks like this.